Background pattern

 The safety and efficacy of ziprasidone in the treatment of schizophrenia in children and adolescents have not been established.

-Patients over 65 years old
+Elderly patients over 65 years old

-If you are over 65 years old, your doctor will decide on the suitable dose for you.
+If you are over 65 years old, your doctor will decide the suitable dose for you.
 The dose for patients over 65 years old is sometimes lower than that used in younger people.
 Your doctor will indicate the appropriate dose for you.

-Patients with liver problems
+Patient with liver problems

 If you have liver problems, you may need to take a lower dose of ziprasidone.
 Your doctor will indicate the correct dose for you.

-If you takemultiple Ziprasidone Krka capsules
+If you take more Ziprasidone Krka capsules than you should

 If you have taken too many capsules, you may experience drowsiness, tremors, seizures, and involuntary movements of the head and neck.

-If youforgot to take Ziprasidone Krka
+If you forget to take Ziprasidone Krka

-If you interrupt the treatment with Ziprasidone Krka
+If you stop taking Ziprasidone Krka

-Your doctor will indicate for how long you should take ziprasidone.
+Your doctor will indicate how long you should take ziprasidone.
 Do not stop taking this medication unless your doctor tells you to.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medication, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Frequent side effects (can affect up to 1 in 10 people)
+Frequent adverse effects (may affect up to 1 in 10 people)

-Rare side effects (can affect up to 1 in 100 people):
+Infrequent adverse effects (may affect up to 1 in 100 people):

-Rare side effects (can affect up to 1 in 1,000 people):
+Rare adverse effects (may affect up to 1 in 1,000 people):

 • Difficulty sleeping

-• Drowsiness or excessive daytime somnolence.
+• Somnolence or excessive daytime somnolence.

 • Headache

-Frequent side effects (can affect up to 1 in 10 people):
+Frequent adverse effects (may affect up to 1 in 10 people):

 • Euphoric mood, strange thought patterns, and hyperactivity, agitation, anxiety